These word meanings and name derivations of

 numerous invaluable and unfailingly generous biographical contributions

-be a far poorer effort.
+be a far poorer effort, and perhaps an impossible one.

 I have been extremely fortunate to have been able to benefit